-The program is located in the Department of Environmental Health Sciences at the Bloomberg School.
+The program is located in the Department of Environmental Health and Engineering at the Bloomberg School.
 It is also a component of the Johns Hopkins Education and Research Center for Occupational Safety and Health which is funded by the National Institute for Occupational Safety and Health.

 Rotations include clinical sites, employer-based sites, regulatory agencies, labor unions, corporations and government sites.

 Trainees are supported with a stipend, benefits, MPH tuition and malpractice insurance.